awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ## Creating Your Log Groups<a name="create_awslogs_loggroups"></a>

 The `awslogs` log driver can send log streams to existing log groups in CloudWatch Logs, but it cannot create log groups\.
 Before you launch any tasks that use the `awslogs` log driver, you should ensure the log groups that you intend your containers to use are created\.
 The console provides an auto\-configure option so if you register your task definitions in the console and choose the **Auto\-configure CloudWatch Logs** option your log groups will be created for you\.
-Alternatively, you can manually created your log groups using the following steps\.
+Alternatively, you can manually create your log groups using the following steps\.

 As an example, you could have a task with a WordPress container \(which uses the `awslogs-wordpress` log group\) that is linked to a MySQL container \(which uses the `awslogs-mysql` log group\)\.
 The sections below show how to create these log groups with the AWS CLI and with the CloudWatch console\.